Dragon2fly/vpngate-with-proxy/README.md

   2. **quit** the program and launch it again.
 If it can fetch the server data, OK.

   If it doesn't
-  3. `sudo iptables -F` to delete all changes to the iptable, then `sudo service network-manager restart` and do step 2 again.
+  3. `sudo iptables -F` to delete all changes to the iptable, then `$ sudo service network-manager restart` and do step 2 again.

   If it still doesn't or your os doesn't have `network-manager`, restart your system.